PayaamEmami/vbscript-classic-asp-vscode-extension/README.md

 ### 0.0.1

-- Initial release of "Classic ASP".
+- Initial release of "VBScript Classic ASP".
 - Support for `.html`, `.asp`, and `.vbs` files.
 - Ability to find function and subroutine definitions within files.
 - Added syntax highlighting for VBScript.